 Pulse nightclub trial for Noor Salman begins: What to know about the Orlando shooter's widow

 At one point, it was the deadliest mass shooting in modern U.S. history.
-Now, two years after 49 people were massacred inside a crowded nightclub in Orlando, the wife of the gunman responsible is going to trial -- and families of the victims are looking for justice.
+Now, two years after 49 people were massacred inside a crowded nightclub in Orlando, the wife of the gunman responsible is on trial -- and families of the victims are looking for justice.

 Omar Mateen opened fire with a Sig Saur semi-automatic rifle on June 12, 2016, killing dozens of people before he was fatally shot hours later by police.
 The trial of his widow, Noor Salman, will be the only criminal prosecution for the incident.

-Testimony may begin this week in a trial that's expected to last at least three weeks.
+Testimony began this week in a trial that's expected to last at least three weeks.
 Salman faces up to life in prison if convicted.
 Here's what you need to know.

 What is she being accused of?